 - 1. A signed Release and Waiver of Liability, Assumption of Risk and Indemnity Agreement form is mandatory for all personnel in non-spectator areas (paddock, staging and track) at each event. - 2.
 All riders must have registered at race headquarters and have signed a Release and Waiver of Liability, Assumption of Risk and Indemnity Agreement before any runs are made (practice or racing).
 Any rider practicing or racing without proper waiver and registration forms filled out may be disqualified.
 All entries must be to the appropriate ISOC office by the proper deadline.
-(Please check the snocross.com website for entry deadline information on the National and Regional circuits.)
-This does not guarantee your entry in the race some classes will be full before this date. - 3.
+(Please check the snocross.com website for entry deadline information on the National and Regional circuits.) - 3.
 Late Entries in the event an entry is submitted after the specified deadline, ACS may accept the late entry with a late registration fee.
 Late fees are \$100 per day, per class after specified deadline.
 A late entry may be placed in the last starting position.